Skip to content

 xml_parser_free($xml_parser);

-This code creates an XML parser using xml_parser_create(), and sets an option to turn off case folding.
-It then reads the XML file "data.xml" and stores the contents in the variable $xml_data.
-It initializes an empty array $values and an empty array $index.
-It uses xml_parse_into_struct() to parse the XML data into a multidimensional array $values, and to populate the index array $index.
-If an error occurs during the parsing process, it retrieves the error code using xml_get_error_code() and the error message using xml_error_string(), and prints an error message to the console that includes the error message and the line number of the error.
-Finally, it frees the memory used by the XML parser using xml_parser_free().
+This code creates an XML parser using xml_parser_create() and disables case folding.
+It reads the XML file and stores the contents in $xml_data.
+It initializes empty $values and $index arrays, then calls xml_parse_into_struct() to populate them.
+If parsing fails, it retrieves the error code and message, and outputs a detailed error string with the line number.
+Finally, it frees the parser memory with xml_parser_free().

 Example 2: Analyzing the Structure of an XML File